Maxime22/BioLibrePresentation/README.md

 - [x] Searchbar
 - [x] Profile page for people to share their social networks and their website
 - [x] Webpack Encore implementation with for CSS and js files, better for React inclusion
+- [x] Lazy load with vanilla-lazyload
-- [ ] React.js implementation on some pages with the site in API gradually (maybe not totally because of the SEO), notably paging
+- [x] React.js implementation on some pages with the site in API gradually (maybe not totally because of the SEO), notably paging
 - [ ] Test implementation (in Symfony with Php Unit and React.js with Jest)
 - [ ] Little games in JS in the website
 - [ ] Make a mobile app in React Native